-- 1. At the written request of the student, the Examination Board may exempt the student from taking one or more examination components, if the student: - a. has passed a course component of an academic (university) or higher professional education programme that is equivalent in terms of content and level; - b. has demonstrated through his/her work and/or professional experience that he/she has sufficient knowledge and skills with regard to the relevant course component. - 2.
+- 1. At the written request of the student, the Examination Board may exempt a student from taking one or more examination components, if they: - a. have either passed a unit of education at a university of applied sciences (HBO) or research university (WO) that is equivalent in terms of content and level; - b. or have demonstrated through their work and/or professional experience that they have sufficient knowledge and skills with regard to the relevant unit of education. - 2.
 The Bachelor's Project or Bachelor's thesis is excluded from this exemption possibility.